 - We will stress test your code, so program defensively!
 Your scurl should reject invalid certificates of all forms.
 Your scurl should handle invalid arguments gracefully.
-Your scurl should behave well even if the server does not. - In Python, the name of the pyOpenSSL module is OpenSSL, so you import it with "import OpenSSL." - To work with many modern websites (which is a requirement) your scurl client will need to support a TLS feature called SNI. - Your scurl may make requests with the HTTP/1.0 protocol, if you wish. - There is a very useful website called badssl.com that has links to many running TLS servers with bad and broken certificates.
-This is a great resource for testing. - For testing the --pinnedpublickey option, the instructions on "Public Key Extraction" on this page (https://curl.haxx.se/libcurl/c/CURLOPT\PINNEDPUBLICKEY.html) may be useful. - Use standard curl as a reference implementation.
+Your scurl should behave well even if the server does not. - In Python, the name of the pyOpenSSL module is OpenSSL, so you import it with "import OpenSSL" - To work with many modern websites (which is a requirement) your scurl client will need to support a TLS feature called SNI. - Your scurl may make requests with the HTTP/1.0 protocol, if you wish. - There is a very useful website called badssl.com that has links to many running TLS servers with bad and broken certificates.5 This is a great resource for testing. - For testing the --pinnedcertificate option, the instructions on "Public Key Extraction" on this page (https://curl.haxx.se/libcurl/c/CURLOPT_PINNEDPUBLICKEY.html) may be useful. - Use standard curl as a reference implementation.
 You should run curl with crazy arguments and crazy combinations of arguments to see how it behaves.
-Your scurl should behave in exactly the same way that curl does when given the options that curl supports.
+Your scurl should behave in exactly the same way that curl does when given the options that curl supports. - You will need to write logic to validate certificates.

-&lt;sup>5The person behind the site (Lucas Garron) was a CS255 student, then was a CS255 TA, and is now a TLS ninja at Google.
+5The person behind the site (Lucas Garron) was a CS255 student, then was a CS255 TA, and is now a TLS ninja at Google.
 So I am not joking when I say that this class will turn you into an expert in TLS!